‘Jumanji’ Succeeds at Box Office

 Arriving in third place was “Pitch Perfect 3” (Universal), which sold about $20.5 million in tickets.
 Paul Dergarabedian, a comScore box office analyst, called that total a “strong performance,” especially considering relatively inexpensive production costs.
 Universal spent an estimated $45 million to produce the comedy, about an all-female a cappella troupe.
 Reviews were not kind, but ticket buyers — 69 percent of whom were female — gave the movie an A-minus grade in CinemaScore exit polls.

-In contrast, “The Greatest Showman” (20th Century Fox) arrived on a muted note, collecting about $8.6 million between Friday and Sunday, for a total since its Wednesday release of $13.2 million, below analyst expectations.
+In contrast, an original musical, “The Greatest Showman” (20th Century Fox), arrived on a muted note, collecting about $8.6 million between Friday and Sunday, for a total since its Wednesday release of $13.2 million, below analyst expectations.
 Christmas ticket sales could add $5 million, according to comScore.

 Fox had hoped that a mix of stars, including Hugh Jackman, Michelle Williams, Zac Efron and Zendaya, could help “The Greatest Showman” win over ticket buyers who might be reluctant to see an original musical.
 With the help of Emma Stone and Ryan Gosling, “La La Land” did it last year.
 “The Greatest Showman,” which cost a hefty $84 million to produce, even features songs by Benj Pasek and Justin Paul, the duo who won an Oscar for their contribution to “La La Land.”

 But unlike that musical, “The Greatest Showman” underwhelmed critics, likely hurting turnout among older women, the film’s target audience.
 It did receive an A grade from CinemaScore, however.
-The social satire “Downsizing” (Paramount), starring Matt Damon as a man who lives in a world where people can shrink themselves to live in environmentally friendly micro-communities, earned about $4.6 million in ticket sales between Friday and Sunday.
+Two other new films bombed in wide release.
+The social satire “Downsizing” (Paramount), starring Matt Damon as a man who lives in a world where people can shrink themselves to live in environmentally friendly micro-communities, arrived to about $4.6 million in ticket sales between Friday and Sunday.
 “Downsizing,” directed and co-written by the Oscar-winning Alexander Payne (“The Descendants”), cost $68 million to make, an eye-popping amount for an art house-minded film.

 It received weak reviews and a C grade from CinemaScore.